How to Downsize Your Home: 3 Easy Steps

 3. Donate to charity or have a yard sale

-Beginning the downsizing process is the hardest part.
+Taking the first steps to downsize your home is the hardest part.
 If you feel overwhelmed, or you’re unsure of what you need to do to accomplish your goals, please reach out to the experts.
 We have an extensive list of vendors in the area who can help you decide what’s best for your own needs.
 You can find our Preferred Vendors Guide here.

-If you haven’t downloaded our Rightsizing Guide, you can download that by clicking the link below!
+If you haven’t downloaded our Rightsizing Guide, you can download that by clicking here!